 Hard work, bliss, the hardest days of your life and the best.

 After being accepted into a volunteer program you will most likely receive an email with an outline of the kind of work that’s expected of you.
 It’s difficult for me to tell you what to expect from your time as a volunteer as every program is different.
 However, I can tell you about my experiences.
 Every volunteer I’ve ever met (or been) experiences that one day or week where you feel like it’s all falling apart.
 I had that day when I arrived in South Africa as a volunteer for the first time and was trying to fall asleep on an air mattress, in 40 degrees, in a house riddled with (very loud!) termites.
 However, I can tell you from the bottom of my heart, when we moved to a different volunteer house a few months later, I honestly missed my termite riddled little home.
 When you’re volunteering with horses overseas, you will experience an entirely new culture and environment so it’s not strange to feel alone and a little scared.
 However, I’ve also had the most amazing days of my life while volunteering and it’s worth the few moments where you’re a bit lost.
 It might feel like a big leap to decide to volunteer for the first time and especially for an extended period of time but I promise you, it’s an absolutely amazing experience.

-TIP: Have a look at this blog blog to read all the information on a fantastic volunteer program in Zimbabwe all about wildlife conservation and horse riding, and the post includes an exclusive discount code!
+TIP: Have a look at this blog post to read all the information on a fantastic volunteer program in Zimbabwe all about wildlife conservation and horse riding, and the post includes an exclusive discount code!